 With such a good looking and healthy vegan meal, it was only right that to pair it with something that was equally good looking, healthy and vegan.
 With its award-winning design and only 23 calories a bottle, the vegan UNLTD Lager fit the bill.

 This is a beer with more than good looks and a slim waistline.
 Hiding in that sexy bottle is a crisp and refreshing lager.
 Even better, it went perfectly with this Buddha bowl.

 The first thing to hit me is the wonderful aroma.
 Straight away, the floral bitterness of the hops with their citrusy edge means there’s no mistaking the classic lager aroma.
 These are then carried across into the flavours.
 Again the hoops deliver a floral bitterness that fades into an aftertaste that hints at citrus flavours.
 All of these are delivered in such a light and refreshing way that it kept me reaching for the bottle time and again.

 Paired with the buddha bowl, the two went perfectly together.
 I’ve already mentioned the Buddha bowl lacked a lightness (the missing lettuce), but the UNLTD Lager beautifully offset the bowls heaviness with its own crisp lightness.

 If you’re thinking of trying the Buddha bowl, I would recommend give it a go with the UNLTD Lager.
 It really does compliment the meal perfectly and the citrus edge of the beer mirrors the subtle lemon flavours that come through from the dressing ensuring there’s no clash of flavours.

-You can grab the case of the unlimited lager or try it in one of a number of our variety packs, including quite a few from under 50 calories range.
+You can grab the case of the unlimited lager or try it in one of a number of our variety packs, including quite a few low sugar beers from Wise Bartender.